Interested in working with me as a travel/food writer and blogger?

 Let’s get the important stats out of the way:

-After three and a half years of travel, going around the world twice (sort of), visiting 45+ countries, and vagabonding around the United States staying with friends and family, I returned to Chicago in 2009 and actually unpacked my bag.
-Now I split my time between Chicago and New Jersey and continue to travel about every month or so and enjoy our amazing world!
+After three and a half years of travel, going around the world twice (sort of), visiting 60+ countries, and vagabonding around the United States staying with friends and family, I returned to Chicago in 2010 and actually unpacked my bag.
+I still travel, but much less.

 The more official bio: